megupta06/cse15l-lab-reports/lab-report-5-week-10.md

 <img width="725" alt="Screen Shot 2022-06-04 at 5 34 02 PM" src="https://user-images.githubusercontent.com/103089880/172030351-9fbc286c-ae2e-4aa1-a86c-10c4e8256b7d.png">

 My markdown parser (on the left) yielded the correct result.
 The way the code avoids invalid closing parenthesis/brackets in block codes can be also used to avoid potential errors caused by other symbols.
-The edits will be similar to what we did for the above test case.
+The edits will be similar to what we made for the above test case.
 This a part of code, which can be modified to get the correct result.

 <img width="725" alt="Screen Shot 2022-06-04 at 5 57 31 PM" src="https://user-images.githubusercontent.com/103089880/172030483-d7d8e490-d23d-4d22-86ee-47279f07685b.png">